 Blake Shelton Is Feeling Seriously Sexy Thanks to His New Title: See His Hilarious Tweets!

 It’s safe to say that Blake Shelton is feeling pretty sexy these days.

-The 41-year-old country crooner was officially named this year’s “Sexiest Man Alive” by People magazine and clearly he’s taking the honor seriously.
+The 41-year-old country crooner was officially named this year’s “Sexiest Man Alive” by People magazine and is clearly taking the honor seriously.

 When first announcing the cover, Shelton tweeted, “Thank you @people!!!!
 Don’t hate me because I’m beautiful.”